 Tips for Successful Marriage Counselling: How to Prepare

-Marriage can be a difficult path to navigate and couples are often going to need a bit of expert help.
-If you and your partner have decided to book a therapy session with a qualified marriage counsellor, nerves will likely follow.
-This guide aims to make the experience of marriage counselling a little bit less daunting for couples and provides some helpful tips to set you up for success.
+Marriage can be a difficult path to navigate, and many couples often need a bit of expert help.
+If you and your partner have decided to book your first therapy session with a qualified marriage counsellor, nerves will likely follow.
+This guide aims to make the experience of marriage or relationship counselling a little bit less daunting for couples and provides some helpful tips to set you up for success.

 Tip 1: Make Sure You And Your Partner Are Committed to Marriage Counselling

-Therapy has proven to be highly beneficial to couples in a romantic relationship who are experiencing an array of challenges.
-While choosing a good therapist is a great first step, couples who are committed have the greatest chance of success.
+Therapy has proven to be highly beneficial to couples in a romantic relationship who are experiencing an array of challenges and relationship struggles.
+While choosing the right therapist is a great first step, couples who are committed have the greatest chance of success.

 It is very common for one partner to be more committed to the process of couples therapy.
 This is understandable, given the societal stigma surrounding it.
 However, for marriage counselling to be truly effective, both parties need to put in effort.
 If your spouse is reluctant about therapy, you should listen to their concerns but also help them to recognise the importance of what you are doing.

 Being open with your feelings is going to be one of the most difficult parts of counselling.
-In the lead up to your first session, it could be helpful to take a few minutes each day to think about how you’re feeling.
+In the lead up to your first couples counselling session, it could be helpful to take a few minutes each day to think about how you’re feeling.
 Introspection is a great way to recognise anger, frustration and other feelings you may have been suppressing about your relationship.
-It will be very beneficial if these feelings are readily accessible when you see your therapist, and could help you make progress faster.
+It will be very beneficial if these feelings are readily accessible when you see your couples counselling therapist and could help you make progress faster.

 It is important to understand that couples therapy is a safe space to talk about your problems as a couple and your therapist is there to help you and your partner, not to judge.